Barosaurus: Feeding

-The structure of the cervical vertebrae of Barosaurus allowed for a significant degree of lateral flexibility in the neck, but restricted vertical flexibility.
+In a 2016 preprint, Mike Taylor and Mathew Wedel argued that the structure of the cervical vertebrae of Barosaurus allowed for a significant degree of lateral flexibility in the neck, but restricted vertical flexibility.
 This suggests a different feeding style for this genus when compared to other diplodocids.
-Barosaurus swept its neck in long arcs at ground level when feeding, which resembled the strategy that was first proposed by John Martin in 1987.
+Barosaurus swept its neck in long arcs at ground level when feeding, in a "vacuum-cleaner" like fashion.
 The restriction in vertical flexibility suggests that Barosaurus did not primarily feed on vegetation that was high off the ground.